Please click on the NEWS tab to find the latest school information and updates.

 Despite sitting amongst such rich heritage and history, in a quintessentially rural, British locality, we work alongside the Clevedon Learning Trust to inspire our pupils through innovation and forward-thinking teaching philosophies.
 We have designed a creative learning environment that is conducive to high standards of teaching and learning.

-We deliver a broad and balanced curriculum which meets the needs, attitudes and interests of the children, whilst offering fun and exciting learning experiences.
+We deliver a broad and balanced 'Discovery Curriculum' which meets the needs, attitudes and interests of the children, whilst offering fun and exciting learning experiences.

 We have designed our curriculum around exciting, motivating themes and learning opportunities that provide challenge.
 Our teachers are passionate about learning, and having gained a full understanding of every child's strengths and areas for development, are able to use effective strategies to support and develop pupils as individuals.

 At Tickenham, we understand that it is not solely academic achievements that develop a child.
-Outside of the classroom we offer a range of after school and holiday activities to encourage pupils to build upon existing talents or to try out something new.Find out more
+Outside of the classroom we offer a range of activities to encourage pupils to build upon existing talents or to try out something new.Find out more

 Clevedon Learning Trust

-The Clevedon Learning Trust is a Multi Academy Trust in North Somerset, formed on 1st January 2015.
-The Trust is made up from Clevedon School along with Yeo Moor Primary School and Tickenham Church of England Primary School.
+Tickenham Church of England Primary School is part of the Clevedon Learning Trust; a Multi Academy Trust formed on 1st January 2015.
+The Trust is made up from school clusters in the Clevedon and Bridgwater localities.

 As a Trust we understand the value of a school-led education system and our role in partnerships with other schools.
 Our principles are based on our collective responsibility to children in ours and the wider community.
 The Trust was formed with a shared vision to provide and support high-quality inclusive education that is student-focused and achieves excellent outcomes.
 The Clevedon Learning Trust is able to provide an inspiring and coherent education from age 4 to age 18.